-My husband shoots video of my plunge so I make sure he is right next to me before I head into the water to ensure every moment is documented!
+My husband John shoots video of my plunge so I make sure he is right next to me before I head into the water to ensure he documents every moment!
 If you can, have someone shoot video of your plunge or, if you have a GoPro, bring that into the water, but hold on tight.
 You don’t want to accidentally drop it in the Potomac!

-Go into the water as far as you can.
+Run into the water as far as you can.
 Keep in mind, there’s no required amount of you that you have to get wet.
-You can go up to your ankles, knees, waist, or further.
+Go up to your ankles, knees, waist, or further.
 It’s up to you!
-I usually get up to the top of my legs and then crouch down in the water to submerge up to my neck.
+I usually go out to the water until my short legs are fully covered and then crouch down in the water to submerge up to my neck.
 I choose not to get my head wet, but other plungers dive right in.
-I make sure to not go too far out because my legs get numb and I want to be sure they are still functioning to get me back to shore!
+I don’t go too far out because my legs get numb and I want to be sure they are still functioning to get me back to shore!

 Changing After the Plunge

-On warmer plunge days (when the temperature is in the 30s or above) I find myself lingering after the plunge, but these also tend to be years I get sick!
-So I now make a point to pose for a few quick post-plunge photos and then change out of my wet gear right away.
+On warmer plunge days (when the temperature is above 35) I find myself lingering after the plunge, but these also tend to be years I get sick!
+So I now make a point to strike a few quick poses and then change out of my wet gear right away.

-Once inside the changing tent, I dry off, put all my wet gear in my Chico bag, and change into clean underwear and my warm clothes.
-Sometimes I feel that changing post plunge is worse than the actual plunge because my feet are so cold and it is hard to put socks on.
-If you haven’t already, this is the time to place the foot warmers in your boots.
+Once inside the changing tent, I dry off, put all my wet gear in my Chico bag, and change into my clean underwear and warm clothes.
+Changing post plunge is sometimes worse than the actual plunge because my feet are so cold and it is hard to put on socks.
+If you haven’t already, this is the time to place the foot warmers in your shoes.
 Your feet will thaw out much more quickly.

 Important!
 Before I leave the tent, I check the area around me to be sure I haven’t left anything behind.